Ribbit-Network/ribbit-network-frog-hardware/hardware/v2/assembly-instructions/5-sensor-placement.md

 <img src="images/sensor_placement.jpg" width="400">

 ## Power Cable
 Connect the USB C power supply to the USB C connector on the bottom of the Raspberry Pi carrier board and plug the sensor into a normal wall outlet.
+If your USB C power supply is connected to an extension cord, you may want to protect that connection from the weather in an enclosure.
+Search online for weatherproof extension cord covers, outdoor electrical boxes, or build your own out of a waterproof container.
+Make sure that all the cables enter through an opening in bottom of the enclosure so that water can’t collect inside.

 ## WiFi Connection